Grand Bend: Present day

 Grand Bend is home to a variety of stores and eateries.
 The main strip is the centre of activity in the town, with shopping during the day and night life venues during the evening drawing crowds.
 The atmosphere of Grand Bend has given the town a reputation of being Florida north.
 As well as Main Street, Grand Bend acts as a regional cultural centre, boasting art galleries in the town and the Huron Country Playhouse on the outskirts.

-Today, Grand Bend's year-round population of 2,000 people swells to about 50,000 in the summer months on holiday weekends.
+The 2021 population of Grand Bend was 3,031, but a recent estimate in 2024 was 3,700 people.
+This increases to about 50,000 in the summer months on holiday weekends.
 The demographic population of Grand Bend is quite diverse.
 Families owning vacation homes in the adjacent communities of Oakwood Park, Southcott Pines and Beach O' Pines, are from Ontario, Michigan and as far as New York, Florida, Texas and the American west coast.
 Among these are the Romney family.

 The town as well serves as the backdrop of the docu-drama MTV Show Grand Benders, filmed from 2011 to the present and produced by MDF Productions.

 The Pinery Provincial Park and the Lambton Heritage Museum are located seven kilometres south of Grand Bend.
 Also, in the vicinity one can explore a number of 'Gems of Nature' accessible by marked and maintained hiking trails.

 Grand Bend Motorplex has a dragstrip that hosts an International Hot Rod Association race and the IHRA Canadian Nationals, Canada's longest running and largest drag race.